 The short answer is that concern isn’t always warranted.
 Some small cracks are perfectly normal, and they can even occur on buildings that are only a couple of years old.
 Other cracks can lead to serious problems.
 For instance, many cracks that are smaller than the width of a dime might not be cause for concern at all.
 Buildings naturally settle, so a small crack might not necessarily turn into a larger crack.
 But there could be cause for concern if the crack is bigger than the width of a dime or if it has certain characteristics.

 What Certain Types of Cracks Might Mean

-A Toronto foundation crack repair can be extensive, but like most things, the sooner you get it fixed, the fewer problems that you will likely have.
-If the need for a foundation crack repair is ignored, then you will likely have more damage that will lead to greater expenses in the future.
-To head off the likelihood of this happening, make sure that you are having any unusual or large foundation cracks checked by a professional.
+Toronto foundation crack repair can be extensive, but like most things, the sooner you get it fixed, the fewer problems that you will likely have.
+If the need for a foundation crack repair is ignored, then more damage can occur that will lead to greater expenses in the future.
+To head off the likelihood of this happening, make sure that you are have any unusual or large foundation cracks checked by a professional.